kbase/status/README.md

 * Intermittent problems with all services, including kbase.us, since Nov 21.
+We are still investigating the cause.

 * Scheduled downtime Tuesday, November 26, 2019, which will impact kbase.us.
 See <a href="https://kbase.us/maintenance-2019nov26/">https://kbase.us/maintenance-2019nov26/</a> for details.